followmyutopia/devextreme-documentation/api-reference/30 Data Layer/XmlaStore/XmlaStore.md

 <a href="/Documentation/17_1/Tutorial/UI_Widgets/Use_OLAP_Data_for_PivotGrid/" class="button orange small fix-width-155" style="margin-right: 20px;" target="_blank">Start Tutorial</a>

-When configuring a widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), declare the **XmlaStore** using the syntax shown in the following example.
+When using a widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), declare the **XmlaStore** using the syntax shown in the following example.
 This example configures the [PivotGrid](/Documentation/ApiReference/UI_Widgets/dxPivotGrid/) widget.

     <!--Razor C#-->@(Html.DevExtreme().PivotGrid()
         .DataSource(ds => ds